destinpq/vg/README-HUNYUAN.md

 docker-compose -f docker-hunyuan-gpu.yml run hunyuan-api python /root/hunyuan-models/download_weights.py --token $HF_TOKEN --output-dir /root/output/hunyuan-models
 ```

+### Error: setup.py or pyproject.toml not found

+If you see an error like "does not appear to be a Python project: neither 'setup.py' nor 'pyproject.toml' found", this has been fixed in the latest Dockerfile.
+The Docker image now installs the required dependencies directly instead of relying on a setup.py file.

 ### Git Clone Error

 If you see an error about the git clone failing because the directory already exists, you can clean up the container and build again: